May 4, 1970

 The tragic events of May 4, 1970, had a profound impact on Kent State University, the nation and the world.
 In the ensuing years, Kent State's learning community has honored the memories of Allison Krause, Jeffrey Miller, Sandra Scheuer and William Schroeder with an enduring dedication to scholarship that seeks to prevent violence and promote democratic values from public service to civil discourse.

 The university's national leadership role in promoting nonviolence and other democratic values extends to 1971, when the Center for Peaceful Change was established to generate research, teaching and community outreach focused on nonviolent conflict resolution.
-The center has since been renamed the Center for Applied Conflict Management.
+The center has since been renamed the School of Peace and Conflict Studies.
 The May 4 Resource Center, established in 1973 in the library, houses materials documenting May 4 and serves as a public reading room and memorial.

 Students and scholars are encouraged to read "The May 4 Shootings at Kent State University: The Search for Historical Accuracy" by Dr. Jerry M. Lewis and Dr. Thomas R. Hensley.

 The university hosts a biannual symposium on democratic values to commemorate the events of May 4, 1970.

 Scholarships named to honor the four students were established in 1990 and are awarded to students in Kent State's Honors College.
 On May 4 each year, classes recess from noon until 2 p.m. as part of an official Day of Remembrance.